EO-LINCS project: Cube generation for Scientific Case Study (SCS) 2¶

 To set up the config file, please refer to the notebook setup_config.ipynb or the Configuration Guide in the documentation.

-We can view the configuration using the method display_config, executing the follwoing cell.
+Now, we can initialize the MultiSourceDataStore by passing the path to the scs2_config.yml which currently is on the same level as this notebook.
 It shows, that for the user-defined dataset ID clms and senf, some data fusion of multiple data sources will be performed.

 | User-defined ID | Data Store ID | Data Store Params | Data ID | Open Data Params | Grid-Mapping | Format |